Chester A. Arthur: Foreign affairs and immigration

 During the Garfield administration, Secretary of State James G. Blaine attempted to invigorate United States diplomacy in Latin America, urging reciprocal trade agreements and offering to mediate disputes among the Latin American nations.
 Blaine, venturing a greater involvement in affairs south of the Rio Grande, proposed a Pan-American conference in 1882 to discuss trade and an end to the War of the Pacific being fought by Bolivia, Chile, and Peru.
-Blaine did not remain in office long enough to see the effort through, and when Frederick T. Frelinghuysen replaced him at the end of 1881, the conference efforts lapsed.
+Blaine did not remain in office long enough to see the effort through, and when Frelinghuysen replaced him at the end of 1881, the conference efforts lapsed.
 Frelinghuysen also discontinued Blaine's peace efforts in the War of the Pacific, fearing that the United States might be drawn into the conflict.
 Arthur and Frelinghuysen continued Blaine's efforts to encourage trade among the nations of the Western Hemisphere; a treaty with Mexico providing for reciprocal tariff reductions was signed in 1882 and approved by the Senate in 1884.
 Legislation required to bring the treaty into force failed in the House, however, rendering it a dead letter.
 Similar efforts at reciprocal trade treaties with Santo Domingo and Spain's American colonies were defeated by February 1885, and an existing reciprocity treaty with the Kingdom of Hawaii was allowed to lapse.

 The 47th Congress spent a great deal of time on immigration, and at times was in accord with Arthur.
 In July 1882 Congress easily passed a bill regulating steamships that carried immigrants to the United States.
 To their surprise, Arthur vetoed it and requested revisions, which they made and Arthur then approved.
 He also signed in August of that year the Immigration Act of 1882, which levied a 50-cent tax on immigrants to the United States, and excluded from entry the mentally ill, the intellectually disabled, criminals, or any other person potentially dependent upon public assistance.